clink-app/beautiful-jekyll/_posts/2019-11-10-Usability-Testing-Review.md

 | 2.
 Not clear that user is meant to type in filters page  |  2  |
 | 3.
 Not clear that header icons could be clicked          |  2  |

+A more detailed description of these issues and how we resolved them can be found [here](https://clink-app.github.io/2019-11-07-Usability-Testing-Check-In/).

 ### Test 2